-▶ Deep Incisional SSI Criteria cont:
+▶ Deep Incisional SSI Criteria continued:

-- · Patient has at least one of the following: - a.
-Purulent drainage from the deep incision - b.
-Deep incision spontaneously dehisces or is deliberately opened or aspirated by a surgeon, physician or physician designee AND is culture-positive or not cultured.
-A culture-negative finding does not meet this criterion.
-AND The patient has at least one of the following signs or symptoms: fever (>38°C), or localized pain or tenderness. - c.
-An abscess or other evidence of infection involving the deep incision is detected on gross anatomical or histopathologic exam, or imaging test
+patient has at least one of the following:

+- a. purulent drainage from the deep incision - a deep incision that is deliberately opened, re-accessed, or aspirated by a surgeon, physician or physician designee or spontaneously dehisces organism(s) identified from the deep soft tissues of the incision by a culture or non-culture based microbiologic testing method which is performed for purposes of clinical diagnosis or treatment (for example, not Active Surveillance Culture/Testing [ASC/AST]) or culture or non-culture based microbiologic testing method is not performed.
+A culture or non-culture based test from the deep soft tissues of the incision that has a negative finding does not meet this criterion.

+patient has at least one of the following signs or symptoms: fever (>38°C); localized pain or tenderness an abscess or other evidence of infection involving the deep incision detected on gross anatomical exam, histopathologic exam, or imaging test

-▶ Deep Incisional SSI Criteria Notes:
+► Deep Incisional SSI Criteria Notes: